What Does it Take to Be a Municipal Clerk?

 |State||Annual Mean Salary|

-Tools & Technologies Used by Municipal Clerks
+What Tools & Technology do Municipal Clerks Use?

 - Microsoft Excel